 Also, images on TV are no replacement for real-world activities.
 For instance, a rolling ball on the floor will provide a three-dimensional view than a two-dimensional view of a rolling ball video on the TV.
 The rolling ball in real life will stimulate a baby’s vision, eye-hand coordination, speed-distance judgment, and even social skills, which television can never stimulate (8).

-5. Influence eating habits
+5. May influence eating habits

 Television-watching may create bad habits in kids and interfere with their healthy eating habits, increasing the risk of malnutrition (overweight or underweight) in the long run.
 Research indicates that eating on the couch while watching TV may interfere with the brain’s ability to realize satiety, causing overeating.
 However, some children may eat less than needed due to the distraction caused by a television (9).
 Although there are no specific studies on babies, it may lead to similar results, especially in older babies who rely more on solid food.
 Television-watching may interfere with healthy eating habits, increasing the risk of malnutrition (overweight or underweight) in the long run.

-6. Affect sleep
+6. May affect sleep

 Watching television regularly could interfere with a baby’s healthy sleep patterns and bedtime routine.
 The issue could be profound if the baby watches television, usually in the evening.
 It may reduce the number of sleeping hours at night.
 The reason behind sleep interference could be the television content, which may keep the brain in an active state even after TV-watching is suspended.
 Some television screens emit blue light, which may suppress the secretion of melatonin, a hormone that regulates the sleep-wake cycle (10).